Ethiopia, Ghana and Cambodia | Innovation for Rural Prosperity

-With a focus on dry-season irrigated vegetable farming, our Innovation for Rural Prosperity project aims to improve income and food security for 21,000 small-scale farmers in Ghana, Ethiopia and Cambodia.
-The average income increase is targeted at $250 per family per year, a significant increase that farmers will continue to generate long after the project is complete.
+With a focus on dry-season irrigated vegetable farming, our Innovation for Rural Prosperity project improved income and food security for 21,000 small-scale farmers in Ghana, Ethiopia and Cambodia.
+The average income increase was targeted at $250 per family per year, a significant increase that farmers will continue to generate long after the project is complete.

-iDE is focused on marketing farmers’ harvests.
-As individual sellers, farmers do not produce enough product to attract traders who buy in bulk.
-As a solution to this, iDE created collection centres, locations where farmers bring their produce together to attract buyers and negotiate better prices.
+iDE focused on marketing farmers’ harvests.
+As individual sellers, farmers did not produce enough product to attract traders who buy in bulk.
+As a solution to this, iDE created collection centres, locations where farmers could bring their produce together to attract buyers and negotiate better prices.

 start date | August 2012